 Another benefit to the sole is that it uses Sportiva's Impact Brake System, which is essentially a deeply in-cut heel.
 This provides excellent traction and braking ability when hiking downhill on slippery snow.
 Where other boots skid out and send you butt-sliding downhill, the Nepals keep you upright and in control.

 In our side-by-side tests we did notice that the Nepals collect much more snow in the sole than the Mont Blanc, which may be the result of the tread pattern.
 This is fairly minor since most of the time you will have crampons on while wearing the boot, but kicking off balls of snow on the approach can become a hassle.

 The full leather Nepal Evo with metal lace grommets is a very sturdy and durable boot.
 We did notice that the hard plastic of the front toe-welts was much thinner and less beefy than the plastic used on the Mont Blancs and the Lowa Mountain Expert GTX EVO - Women's.
 One one of our boots this plastic actually began to delaminate from the boot slightly, which is our biggest complaint.

 The Nepal is an excellent boot for vertical ice and mixed climbing in wet and cold conditions.

-For around $500, these boots are an investment.
+These boots are an investment.
 As the most expensive pair in this review, they may not be the best choice if you are on a budget.
 However, these are also the highest performing boots we analyzed and they will last for years, so if they fit your feet, they are well worth the price.